Creating, editing and using macros in Vim

 a macro is:

-…then to append the word "hello" on the end, you could do the following:
+…then to append the word "world" on the end of the macro's output, use the command:

 This will result in :reg a showing